topquark22/eeprom-programmer/wiring.md

 ## EEPROM connection

-Use two sockets: a 24-pin socket for the AT28C16, and a 28-pin socket for the AT28C64 and AT28C256.
+Use two sockets: a 24-pin socket for programming the AT28C16, and a 28-pin socket for the AT28C64 and AT28C256.

  We can use the same socket for both the AT28C64 and AT28C256.
 The wiring differences are minor (see **Note 1** below.)